-My mother said she was all three.
-After her death, a secret diary from a Nazi women’s camp reveals a fourth identity, leading me on a global investigation to reckon with the harsh truths she took to her grave.
+Freedom fighter, double agent, femme fatale --- my mother said she was all three.
+Decades after her death, a page she wrote in a diary from a Nazi women’s camp reveals a fourth identity, leading me on a global reckoning with the harsh truths she took to her grave.

 MY STORY